 Preimplantation Genetic Diagnosis (PGD)

 Preimplantation genetic diagnosis (PGD) is the screening of individual embryos for genetic disorders or gender determination during the IVF process.
-At ART Reproductive Center, part of SCRC, the PGD procedure is a primary focus, and director Dr. David Hill is a nationally recognized expert in its use.
+At ART Reproductive Center, part of SCRC, the PGD procedure is a primary focus.

 What is preimplantation genetic diagnosis (PGD)?